kubeflow/arena/docs/installation/README.md

 find /charts/ -name values.yaml | xargs sed -i "/useHostNetwork/s/false/true/g"
 ```

 12\.
-Enable Loadbalancer in the public cloud
+Enable Loadbalancer in the public cloud (optional)

  Kubernetes can be run on AWS, GCE, Azure and Alibaba Cloud, and `LoadBalancer` is supported in their cloud provider.
 If you want to access tensorboard on the internet directly, you can run the command below: